-On 6 July 2015, the redemption was carried out for €43 million, corresponding to the nominal value, plus accrued interest.
+On 6 July 2015, the redemption was carried out for \in 43 million, corresponding to the nominal value, plus accrued interest.

-1.1.5 Plan to simplify the structure of their holdings in Icade by Caisse des Dépôts and Groupama shareholders of lcade, with Caisse des Dépôts holding approximately 39% of lcade's capital and Groupama holding approximately 13%.
-This operation, subject to certain conditions precedent, will be proposed to lcade's Board of Directors and presented for a vote by lcade's shareholders called to approve the accounts for the financial year ended 31 December 2015.
+1.1.5 Plan to simplify the structure of their holdings in Icade by Caisse des Dépôts and Groupama shareholders of Icade, with Caisse des Dépôts holding approximately 39% of Icade's capital and Groupama holding approximately 13%.
+This operation, subject to certain conditions precedent, will be proposed to Icade's Board of Directors and presented for a vote by Icade's shareholders called to approve the accounts for the financial year ended 31 December 2015.